 - Users are expected to clean up their workstation space upon leaving, i.e. dispose of trash, pick up printed documents, and push in chairs.

-- Any logged on/locked computer located in a lab or the library and learning center unattended for more than fifteen minutes will be rebooted.
+- Any signed in/locked computer located in a lab or the library and learning center unattended for more than thirty minutes may be rebooted.

 - Printing is limited to the requirements for a student's GBC coursework.
-A student is not permitted to print textbooks in part or their entirety.
-Conserve paper by saving the information to a file (on an USB flash drive, cloud storage, etc.) and reading it later.
+Students are not permitted to print textbooks in part or their entirety.
+Users should conserve paper by saving the information to a file (on an USB flash drive, cloud storage, etc.) and reading it later.
 More information about student printing is available on the Technology tab on Campus Web.

 - Food and drinks are permitted in the Café.

 - Only current GBC students and employees are permitted access in this area.

 - Inappropriate language or offensive behavior is not permitted and will not be tolerated.